juanpaweb/react-native-grocery-list-app/README.md

 ## Note:
 This app was tested on a Pixel 3a AVD(Android Virtual Device) from Android Studio.
-With this in consideration some of the placements of the text(mainly the DELETE text may be off)
+With this in consideration some of the placements of the text(mainly the DELETE text) may be off.